angga-22/refactory-assignment/README.md

+Dear Refactory Hiring Manager,

---- hello there, Thank you for giving me this great opportunity to join in an assessment, i did in three days, even though this is not perfect but i already gave my best. thank you. ----
+--- hello there, Thank you for giving me this great opportunity to join in an assessment section.

-below is the deployment link, that you can visit. thank you.
+below is the deployment link project :

 https://practical-stonebraker-5f2647.netlify.app/

+i am sorry that i cannot finish the last pages (detail blog) due to the limit of times.